 Are you a manufacturer with a strong category management capability?
 Does your team enjoy challenging tasks, managing a diverse portfolio of brands?
-If so, you might want to consider becoming a Category Captain.
+If so, you might want to consider becoming a category captain.

-Last week we defined what being a Category Captain is all about.
+Last week we defined what being a category captain is all about.
 Usually it is the leading manufacturer or supplier who serves as the category expert for a specific product category.
 They engage with the retailer on behalf of all suppliers in the category to manage and optimise the selection and display of the product ranges on the shelf.

-Category Managers, who carry out the captaincy, are responsible for establishing and maintaining an ongoing relationship between supplier and retailer, ensuring healthy communication.
+Category managers who carry out the captaincy are responsible for establishing and maintaining an ongoing relationship between supplier and retailer, ensuring healthy communication.
 Their primary goal is managing category growth and increasing profits.

-What makes a Good Category Captain?
+What makes a good category captain?

-1. Understands the category: has extensive knowledge of the product category to help develop the overall retail strategy for that category, taking trends, seasonality and various other factors into account.
+You need to have extensive knowledge of the product category to help develop the overall retail strategy for that category, taking trends, seasonality and various other factors into account.

-2. Know the shopper: knows the customer, their buying behaviours, and their wants and needs.
+You must know the customer, their buying behaviours, and their wants and needs.
 Category Managers are always curious about what their consumers are doing and why.

-3. A Creative Flair: Category Managers who are spearheading the category captaincy should also be in-store experts in visual merchandising.
+Category managers who are spearheading the category captaincy should also be in-store experts in visual merchandising.
 A category can lead the eye through colour, repetition, shadows created by light placement, lettering or texture.

-- Use products that mean something together and relate to the merchandise, e.g. Shampoo and Conditioner.
+- Use products that mean something together and relate to the merchandise, e.g. Shampoo and Conditioner;

 - English-reading people read from left to right.
-A left to right reading should be created in the display.
+A left to right reading should be created in the display;

 - Use themes to build a category, e.g. incorporating the seasons - suntan lotion, SPF and beach towels could be placed together displaying a summer theme.